CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
-* optimize serialize and serializer interface
-* Serialize map into an xml file instead of reading from handmade text file.

 * need to overhaul graphics classes or something because it's very clunky
    * In the scene rendering, entity draw and entity update show most time spent in profiler
    * refactor entity component hierarchy